Factorization homology of enriched $\infty$-categories: Introduction

 A fundamental link between manifolds and higher algebraic structures is \bit{factorization homology}: in its most primitive form, this takes a framed $n$-manifold $M$ and an $\EE_n$-algebra $A$ -- in chain complexes, say -- and returns a chain complex

 obtained by ``integrating'' the algebra $A$ over configurations of $n$-disks in $M$ \cite{LurieHA,AF-oldfact}.\footnote{One can weaken the condition that $M$ be framed in exchange for requiring further structure on $A$ \cite{AF-oldfact}.} Besides being intimately related to the study of mapping spaces and proximate notions in manifold topology \cite{Salv-conf,Kallel-part,Bodig-split,McDuff-conf,May-GILS,Segal-conf,LurieHA,AF-oldfact}, factorization homology is a close cousin of Beilinson--Drinfeld's algebro-geometric theory of \textit{chiral homology} \cite{BD-chiral}, which computes conformal blocks in conformal field theory.
-These ideas have since spawned much subsequent activity in mathematical physics -- notably Costello--Gwilliam's work \cite{CostGwill-fact1,CostGwill-fact2} on perturbative quantum field theory, wherein they recover global observables from local ones via factorization homology.
+These ideas have since spawned much subsequent activity in mathematical physics, notably Costello--Gwilliam's work on perturbative quantum field theory \cite{CostGwill-fact1,CostGwill-fact2} wherein they recover global observables from local observables via factorization homology.

-In order to accommodate higher-codimensional defects, in \cite{AFR-fact} Ayala--Francis--Rozenblyum generalized the algebraic input of factorization homology from $\EE_n$-algebras to \textit{$(\infty,n)$-categories}:\footnote{Just as an algebra determines a one-object category, an $\EE_n$-algebra determines an $(\infty,n)$-category with a unique $k$-morphism for all $k < n$.} for a framed $n$-manifold $M$ and an $(\infty,n)$-category $\cC$, they defined the factorization homology
+Higher-dimensional defects are essential for describing field theories -- even mapping spaces -- that are not perturbative.
+Towards accommodating such defects, in \cite{AFR-fact} Ayala--Francis--Rozenblyum generalized the algebraic input of factorization homology from $\EE_n$-algebras to \textit{$(\infty,n)$-categories with adjoints} ($n\leq 2$):\footnote{Just as an algebra determines a one-object category, an $\EE_n$-algebra determines an $(\infty,n)$-category with a unique $k$-morphism for all $k < n$.} for a framed $n$-manifold $M$ and an $(\infty,n)$-category $\cC$ with adjoints, they defined the factorization homology

 of $\cC$ over $M$ as the space of labelings by $\cC$ of \textit{disk-stratifications} of $M$.
 This construction allows for field theories that are not necessarily determined by their point-local observables.